TangqiFeng/FWIW/README.md

 MVVM was already a well-proven approach that has been used to build many sophisticated and great performing apps and now with these new capabilities MVVM is more approachable than ever.

-# An Overview of the App
+# An Overview of the MVVM App

 One of the key goals was to keep this example as simple as possible.
 But we also want the example to represent what a developer would actually need to do to build an app using MVVM.
 And getting all the CRUD operations in place over a real world database or other system isn’t trivial.
 So here is how we approach this.